nterzic/challenge-1/README.md

             ansible-playbook -i inventory/docker-desktop.yml -v destroy.yml --vault-password-file .ansible_vault

-    This can be further automated by using Jenkins but it would require additional setup/work But, I have created draft Jenkinfile as well
+    This can be further automated by using Jenkins but it would require additional setup/work However, you can find draft Jenkinfile as well.